imccart/Econ-190/README.md

 ## Assignments
 Your grade in this class will be determined by weekly homework assignments (no exams).
 Each assignment is the same and consists of two parts:

 1. Before the start of class each week, write down your own understanding of the topic for that week and one question about that topic for which you'd like an answer.
-You must submit these on Canvas <b>before class<b> each week.
+You must submit these on Canvas <b>before class</b> each week.

 2. At the end of each week, try to answer the question you posed and correct any misunderstandings you had at the beginning of the week.